dhermes/bossylobster-blog/content/2014-12-04-brand-new-blog.md

 > In order to have a voice, I needed more than just content.

-I needed to respect my viewers' taste by providing a quality visual experience.
+I needed to respect my viewers' tastes by providing a quality visual experience.
 This was not clear to me as a freshly minted math nerd from the University of Michigan.